SpencerUyematsu/chem281-hw5/README.md

 The Hartree Fock curve does a reasonable job of capturing the location of the radius with the lowest minimum energy, but does a poor job of capturing the ground or excited state curves.
 It has a much higher energy value at large radii.

+The back tail of the excited states contains a few inconsisten values.
+This might be able to be eliminated by reducing the tolerance in the Davidson-Liu SEM.